tombali/historiography-visualisation/README.md

 ## Usage

-These steps assume you have [Python](https://www.python.org/downloads/) installed and know how to open a terminal (Command Prompt / PowerShell on Windows, Terminal on Mac) in this project's folder.
+These steps assume you have [Python](https://www.python.org/downloads/) installed and know how to open a terminal in this project's folder.

 ### 1. Install the dependencies